kevindewalt/oldkevindewalt.github.io/_posts/2015-05-08-defining-onboarded.markdown

 <u>Onboarded Group</u> - Any active, paying subscriber who

-* Has paid 2x or more (monthly)
+* Has paid 2x or more (monthly plan)
-* Has paid 1x and use the product for more than 60 days (quarterly or longer plan)
+* Has paid 1x and used the product for more than 60 days (quarterly or longer plan)

 <u>Not Onboarded Group</u> - Basically, everyone else.
-A customer whose
+A customer who

-* Trial period started more than 60 days ago and never paid.
+* Signed up more than 60 days ago and never paid.
 * Had a subscription and canceled.

 ### Step 2 - Identify qualifying criteria for your Onboarded Group